Here’s how to make pan seared salmon! It’s an easy way to cook it up in a flash, and the pan fried salmon flavor is unbeatable.

 - Sear the salmon skin side up for 2 to 3 minutes.
 Cook it over medium high heat until it’s cooked about halfway.

 - Flip and cook 2 to 5 more minutes.
-The timing depends on the thickness of the piece of salmon, so use your best judgement.
+The timing on when it’s done depends on the thickness of the piece of salmon, so use your best judgement.
 It should be just tender and pink at the center (about 130 degrees Fahrenheit).

 Best tool for pan seared salmon: a fish spatula!